 A classic phrase from one of my teachers, Steven Hoskinson, goes something like this:

 “Trauma is not being in the here and now.
 Trauma is nervous system dys-regulation”.

-In other words, trauma is when our nervous system ain’t ticking the way it should.
-Its messing up with our ability to be truly present in the day to day.
+In other words, trauma is when our nervous system ain’t working the way it should.
+It’s messing up with our ability to be truly present in the day to day.

-Or to put it another way, if we are in some way always hi-jacked – even if minutely – by our nervous system’s overriding default gears commonly known as “fight, flight, and freeze”, which usually get turned on when we sense danger, then it becomes really difficult to be truly present with what is.
+To put it another way, if we are in some way always hi-jacked, even minutely, by our nervous system’s overriding default gears commonly known as “fight, flight, and freeze”, which usually get turned on when we sense danger, then it becomes really difficult to be truly present with what is.
 The trick to begin breaking the insidious nature of our protective mechanisms is to do what is called ‘Orientation’.